djtoler/Problem-Solving-a-Failed-Python-App-Deployment/README.md

 > <img src="https://github.com/djtoler/dp3-1/blob/main/assets/6.drawio.png">
 > </p>

-#### _Generate 4 stratagies to help us prevent downtime or signifigantly reduce downtime in the areas it cant be prevented..._
+#### _THIRD: Generate 4 stratagies to help us prevent downtime or signifigantly reduce downtime in the areas it cant be prevented..._

 > ##### 6) We implement 2 preventitive fixes to our CICD pipeline.
 This will prevent any similar incedent from causing any amount of downtime.
 > ##### 7) We implement 1 responsive fix that protects us from violating our SLA, by automating a process that immediatly restores our application to the last working version.
 This will keep downtime to a matter of seconds.